vokimon/back2back_audio/README.md

 Save this file as `back2back`, for example, and make it executable.

 To run the tests call this script without parameters.

 	./back2back

-Failed cases will generate `*_result.wav` and `*_diff.wav` files for each missmatching output, containing the obtained output and the difference with the expected one.
+Failed cases will generate `*_result.wav` and `*_diff.wav` files for each mismatching output, containing the obtained output and the difference with the expected one.

 If some test fail but you want to accept the new results